chencyc123/sts4/STS3-Features.md

 - Import Getting Started Content wizard
 - Quick Search

-## STS3 Components Absent but Available via STS4 Features
+## STS3 Components absent but available via STS4 Features

 #### Request Mappings View
 Open Symbol in Workspace features replaces it.
 Once the Open Symbol in Workspace dialog is opened type `@/` to see all Request Mappings in the workspace.